Amy Sorter of EcoSavvyMoms explains the nasty chemicals that smell comes from and how to avoid it, including in office furniture. Listen Now

 Small Towns Making a Big Difference: World Environment Day The John and Mable Ringling Museum of Art is initiating a facilities improvement project that will save them upwards of $100,000 a year in electricity and water expenses.
 When Longboat Key Club decided to stop using plastic and styrofoam cups, they eliminated more than 1 million non-biodegradable items from the waste stream in Sarasota, Florida.
 READ MORE

 Do you consider the environment when you’re buying groceries, clothing, or a car?
 This week on Green Connections, we’ll talk about the power we hold in our hands: the consumer of the consumer.
-Listen Here for my conversation with Lesley Lammers of Cone Communications about how we consumers spent our money last year and about the power of our voices to move companies.
+LISTEN HERE for Joan’s conversation with Lesley Lammers of Cone Communications about how we consumers spent our money last year and about the power of our voices to move companies.
 Linda Chipperfield of Green Seal tells us what labels to looks for and why.
 It’s about communication, right?
 So I spoke with Lisa Ann Pinkerton of Technica Communications about what makes us change our buying habits, since we consumers drive the economy.
-And last but not least, Bruce Coventry, CEO of Nostrum Motors and former top exec at all 3 U.S. automakers, gives us a live peak at the cool “green” cars at the Detroit Auto Show going on now.
-He also shared photos that will be on our website.
+And last but not least, Bruce Coventry, CEO of Nostrum Motors and former top exec at all 3 U.S. automakers, gives us a live peak at the cool “green” cars at the Detroit Auto Show.

 Looking forward 2014 – Is your New Year’s Resolution to do better financial planning?
 Listen here to ideas from Socially Responsible Investing expert Julie Fox Gorte of PaxWorld Investments discuss how you can make money and do good at the same time.
 And, if you’re in investor looking to invest in clean energy or sustainable businesses, Nancy Pfund of DBL Investors has some ideas for you too.
 As well, Joan talks with Joel Makower from GreenBiz on business and sustainability trends in 2014.